rajdee/redux-in-russian/docs/tutorials/fundamentals/part-3-state-actions-reducers.md

   category tag for a predefined list of colors, and delete todo items.
 - The counter should pluralize the number of active todos: "0 items", "1 item", "3 items", etc
 - There should be buttons to mark all todos as completed, and to clear all completed todos by removing them
-- There should be to ways to filter the displayed todos in the list:
+- There should be two ways to filter the displayed todos in the list:
   - Filtering based on showing "All", "Active", and "Completed" todos
   - Filtering based on selecting one or more colors, and showing any todos whose tag that match those colors